 ‘The Royal Navy had its own Sail Lofts where sails for the RN were made.
 For Nelsons Victory an outfit of sails prior to Trafalgar was £1300 and it would take 28 men 83 days to manufacture one set of sails.’
 (11)

 Thomas Lockyer married Ann Grose in 1777 at Charles the Martyr Church, Plymouth.
 Five of their sons had successful careers in the Royal Navy and British Army, one as a captain, two as majors and one as a brigadier general.

 Edmund Henry Seppings’ father, Lt John Milligen Seppings, was the first of our Seppings ancestors to join the Royal Navy when he left Norfolk for Plymouth.

-Lt John Milligen Seppings (1770-1826) entered the Royal Navy as a midshipman in 1780 on the Dunkirk under the command of his uncle Capt John Milligen.
+Lt John Milligen Seppings (1770-1826) entered the Royal Navy as a midshipman on 1st Sep 1780 on the Dunkirk under the command of his uncle, Capt John Milligen.
 John was almost ten years old.
 He had a long career as a commander in the Royal Navy and as a Comptroller of Revenue and Chief of Customs at Plymouth, Chatham and Greenwich.
 In February 1789, he sailed to America aboard a fifth rate frigate, the Penelope 32, where he spent the next two years at the Leeward Islands (where the Caribbean Sea meets the Atlantic Ocean) and at Halifax, Nova Scotia.
 During the next decade he served mostly in the waters of the British Channel, Newfoundland, Holland, the North Sea, and off the Coast of Spain and Portugal in the French Revolutionary and Napoleonic Wars.

 John Milligen Seppings became a lieutenant in the West Indies, 1793, while serving on HMS Queen